 - As a result, all the commas will be converted to the pipe as we want and now, save the file by pressing CTRL+S.

-Read More: How to Import Text File with Multiple Delimiters into Excel (3 Methods)
+Read More: Convert Excel to Text File with Delimiter

 Things to Remember